z-my-cn/vse4ts/README.md

 ## Introduction

-The goal of vse4ts is to identify memory patterns in time series using variance scaling exponent.
-It constructs variance scaling exponent, achieving the identification of memory patterns in time series, especially long memory.
+The goal of vse4ts is to identify memory patterns in time series using variance scale exponent.
+It constructs variance scale exponent, achieving the identification of memory patterns in time series, especially long memory.